LaurenceWarne/rom-party.el/README.md

 There is another command `rom-party-infinite` which is the same as above, but with no timer or lives.
 To look at all preset configurations see `rom-party-choose-configuration`.

+### Chosen Words

+You may mark a word as a "goto" for a certain prompt using the command: `rom-party-add-chosen-word`.
+From then on, this word will be shown first in `rom-party-hint` and echoed when time runs out for that prompt.

 ## Customization

 If you're finding it too difficult (or too easy!), the best way to alter the difficulty is by modifying `rom-party-prompt-filter`.
 The function takes a candidate prompt (e.g. `ggi`) and the words matching it - a `nil` value means don't use the prompt.
 E.g.